 Undo histories.
 Each automatically generated keystate can be used as an undo state for a visualization history.
 Clicking on a preliminary generated keystate, the represented visualization is restored.
-Continuing the exploration from an older keystate in the history, we neither branch the history (e.g. like [4]) nor overwrite all keystates created after the old state from which the exploration is continued (e.g. as Adobe Photoshop® [1] does).
+Continuing the exploration from an older keystate in the history, we neither branch the history nor overwrite all keystates created after the old state from which the exploration is continued.
 In discussions with our medical partners, an addition of all new keystates at the end of the history was preferred.
 Thus, the visual appealing of the history list remains linear.

 Sharing workflows.
-Keystates generated automatically in the background enables an easy sharing of workflows between different surgeons or between a radiologist and a surgeon.
+Keystates generated automatically in

+the background enables an easy sharing of workflows between different surgeons or between a radiologist and a surgeon.
 The radiologist can make a first plan from his point of view and a surgeon can reproduce the performed exploration, reuse it and extend or adapt it for his own usage.
 This is especially useful for a remote planning, where the surgeon does not work in the near surrounding of the radiologist, or where the segmentation and intervention proposals are created by an external service.